 Dr. Kristín Thorleifsdóttir joined the University of Wisconsin in Fall 2014.
 She holds a joint position with the Department of Planning and Landscape Architecture and the Department of Design Studies.

-Dr. Thorleifsdóttir’s primary research, teaching and design interests span a wide variety of topics including Environment and Behavior Studies (EBS) and Environmental Psychology; community health and wellbeing; biophilic design; healing environments; sustainable communities; and children’s environments.
+Dr. Thorleifsdóttir’s primary research, teaching and design interests span a wide variety of topics including Environment and Behavior Studies (EBS) and Environmental Psychology; community health and wellbeing; biophilic design; small towns and villages; healing environments; sustainable communities; and children’s environments.
 She is particularly interested in the influence environmental design and planning have on people’s behavior, attitudes, use, function, as well as health and well-being.
 Her research (Living Space, design research lab) focuses on health promotion through community planning and design, particularly small rural towns and villages.

 Besides her native home, Iceland, Dr. Thorleifsdóttir draws on her experience of living and/or working in other countries including the United States, England, Germany, Bulgaria, and Turkey in her teaching, research, and designs.
 After eight years of work and study in the U.S. she returned to Iceland in the fall of 2002 where she taught in the Department of Environmental Planning at the Agricultural University of Iceland (2003-2005), was a lecturer at the Department of Design and Architecture for the Iceland Academy of the Arts (2005-2014) and practiced landscape architecture at a leading architecture and landscape architecture firm in Reykjavik (2005-2008).
 In 2008 she opened up her own design and research practice Vist & Vera.
 Dr. Thorleifsdóttir has also worked part time as a project manager at the Association of Icelandic Architects where she led a EU project on sustainable architecture (2010-2013).
 She has been an active member of the Icelandic Federation of Landscape Architects (FILA) and served on the Board of Education and the Board of Editors for the journal Arkitektúr issued by FILA and the Association of Icelandic Architects (co-editor in chief 2012-2014).